 Statistical inference of dynamical systems, also known as the inverse problem \citep{kaipio2006statistical, mueller2012linear}, includes estimating the model parameters, inferring/recovering the time-trajectories of the system, and making predictions of the underlying system at future times from noisy observations collected at various time points.
 The difficulty of inferring dynamical system models lies in the computational costs associated with numerically solving the ODEs, which has long challenged the applied mathematics community \citep{mueller2012linear}.

-Utilizing the approximating power of neural networks, the physics-informed neural network (PINN) was recently introduced (\cite{raissi2017physics, raissi2019physics}); it uses a neural network as a function approximator to the solution of the ODE, thus bypassing numerical integration, where the loss function of the neural network incorporates the ODE dynamics.
+Utilizing the approximating power of neural networks, PINN was recently introduced (\cite{raissi2017physics, raissi2019physics}); it uses a neural network as a function approximator to the solution of the ODE, thus bypassing numerical integration, where the loss function of the neural network incorporates the ODE dynamics.
 Section 2 describes PINN in detail.

 Parallel to the development of PINN, there are also efforts in the statistical community for the inference of dynamical systems.
-One competitive method is the manifold-constrained Gaussian process inference (MAGI) \citep{yang2021inference}, which assigns a Gaussian process prior on the system components \(\bm{x}(t)\) and explicitly conditions it to ensure that the derivatives of \(\bm{x}(t) \) satisfy the ODE specification.
+One competitive method is MAGI \citep{yang2021inference}, which assigns a Gaussian process prior on the system components \(\bm{x}(t)\) and explicitly conditions it to ensure that the derivatives of \(\bm{x}(t) \) satisfy the ODE specification.
 This approach enables MAGI to also bypass the need for numerical integration.
-Section 2 also describe MAGI in detail.
+Section 2 also describes MAGI in detail.